pipan/subsetsum-php/README.md

 | __20__ | 0   | 0   | 0   | 0   | 10  | 20  | 30  | 40  | 50  | 60  | 70  |
 | __50__ | 0   | 0   | 0   | 0   | 10  | 0   | 0   | 0   | 10  | 20  | 30  |
 | __70__ | 0   | 0   | 0   | 0   | 10  | 0   | 0   | 0   | 0   | 0   | 0   |

-> Columns have to be sorted in ascending order

 Cell value equals to how close we can get to target number with current rows filled.
 So if the cell value is `0` it means we can create subset that will produce sum equal to column value.
 If the cell value is `10` that means we can produce a subset, which sum is 10 less then column value.
 To fill a cell value we will use this algorithm: